 To see IBC blending in action...

-Using the Matcon IBC system, Wetra were able to move immediately from one recipe to another at any time.
-This gave them a fully flexible process to fulfil orders on demand.
+Using the Matcon IBC powder handling system, Wetra was able to move immediately from one recipe to another at any time.
+This gave them a fully flexible process to fulfill orders on demand.
 The system also enabled them to reduce blending, cleaning and production downtime whilst separating HALAL ingredients and eliminating cross-contamination.
 Additionally, Wetra no longer needed to store huge stocks of inventory to meet orders, saving on capital and wasted product.

 How Wetra Gained from Implementing a Matcon IBC System

 “Matcon’s IBC system has enabled Wetra to reduce costs and blending times, improve productivity and enhance food safety & quality.
 This has greatly sharpened our competitive edge to venture into the global market and spur our business growth.”